-The main benefit of a 15-year mortgage loan is that you'll pay far less in interest during the life of the mortgage.
-This can save you hundreds of thousands of dollars if you pay off your loan.
+The main benefit of a 15-year mortgage loan is that you will pay far less in interest during the life of the mortgage.
+That can save you hundreds of thousands of dollars if you pay off your loan.

-For example, if you take out a 30-year fixed-rate $200,000 mortgage with an interest rate of 3.96 percent, you'll pay $142,080 during the life of your loan in interest.
-If you take out the same loan at the same rate but for a period of just 15 years, you'll pay just $65,566 in interest over the life of the loan.
+For example, if you take out a 30-year fixed-rate $200,000 mortgage with an interest rate of 3.69 percent, you will pay $130,995 during the life of your loan in interest.
+If you take out the same loan at the same rate but for a period of just 15 years, you will pay only $60,730 in interest over the life of the loan.